Skip to Main Content

 Reporting the Results in APA Formatting

 Students’ test results were compared before and after the intervention.
-On average, students performed better (M = 73.30, SD = 11.91) after the intervention than before (= 69.00, SD = 6.64).
+On average, students performed better after the intervention (M = 73.30, SD = 11.91) than before (= 69.00, SD = 6.64).
 A Paired-Samples t-Test indicated this difference, d̄ = 4.30, 95%CI [0.83, 7.77] was statistically significant, (19) = 2.60, = .018.